krishnaShreedhar/wpi_cs539_ml_proj/src/README.md

 pip3 install -r requirements.txt

-See to make sure the proper CUDA/CuDNN versions are loaded for training with GPU
+See installation_instr.md to make sure the proper CUDA/CuDNN and Python versions are loaded for training with GPU

 dcm2nii.py --
 Run this file first.